stangri/docs.openwrt.melmac.ca/pbr/1.1.8/README.md

   - internal version stamp of the Javascript code you're seeing in the browser
   - internal version stamp of the RPCD script which pulls information from your device and supplies it to the Javascript code

-Because of the way the principal app integrates with the WebUI, it is important that all three internal versions are in sync or at least the `luci-app-pbr` internal versions are not smaller than the `pbr` internal version.
+Because of the way the principal app integrates with the WebUI, it is important that all three internal versions are in sync or at least the `luci-app-pbr` internal versions are not lower than the `pbr` internal version.

 If you're seeing this message, make sure that the versions of the `pbr` and `luci-app-pbr` reported by `opkg` or `apk` on your device are the same by running: